 Scripting in markdown

-I recently wrote yet another command-line utility in Rust called present
+I recently wrote yet another command-line utility in Rust called

-interpreted by the shell into a markdown file, and I thought I’d share a
+that get interpreted by the shell into a markdown file, and I

-bit about it here.
+thought I’d share a bit about it here.

 Problem